Imagine being able to see and touch the Colorado River in its entirety only a few hundred feet from where you parked your car.

 Lees Ferry offers a National Park Service campground, ranger station and public launch ramp in the shadow of the Vermillion Cliffs.
 There are a few amenities just outside of the Park in Marble Canyon.

-Beautifully colored cliffs and location make Lees Ferry a perfect launch site for Colorado River trips.
+Beautifully colored cliffs and location make Lees Ferry a perfect launch site for Colorado River whitewater rafting trips.
 Of course a permit is necessary to float down the Colorado River, but there are plenty of other activities to participate in.

 A must see is the confluence with the Paria River.
 This sediment-rich tributary supplies sand to the blocked-up Colorado River.